MaastrichtU-IDS/fair-enough/README.md

 docker-compose logs backend
 ```

-To delete the volume to reset the database, run:
+To delete the volume and reset the database, run:

 ```bash
 docker-compose down